telerik/ajax-docs/controls/editor/functionality/import-and-export/export-to-pdf.md

 * The ClientExportManager logic is used which includes the PAKO library and has fewer limitations than the built-in server-side export library.

-	>note Review the [RadClientExportManager Browser Support]({%slug clientexportmanager/browser-support%}) and evaluate it against your expected user base.
+	>tip Review the [RadClientExportManager Browser Support]({%slug clientexportmanager/browser-support%}) and evaluate it against your expected user base.

 >caption Example 6: Use automatic page breaking via the underlying Kendo API